stevenpencle/D6-LOA/README.md

 ![alt text](Documentation/appsettings_help.png "appsettings help")

+_**What do I need to know about the application's security model and how does it work?**_

-The `OpenIdConnectB2EOptions:Roles` setting is where you define the roles your application will use for network users.
+The `OpenIdConnectB2EOptions:Roles` setting (appsettings.json) is where you define the roles your application will use for network users.
 In the template application the `Admin` role will be assigned to any authenticated network user that belongs to any of the security groups listed in the array.
 You will need to use the Azure Portal to determine the Object IDs for the security groups you are using as your application roles.

 ![alt text](Documentation/security_group.png "Azure AD security groups")